DIT112-V19/group-05/README.md

 ### Car / Hardware
 1. Follow the <a href="https://www.hackster.io/platisd/getting-started-with-the-smartcar-platform-1648ad">instructions</a> for the hardware setup of the smartcar with differential control (aka driving like a tank)
-2. Connect front UltraSonicSound Sensor to pin 51 (trigger) & pin 52 (echo) [or other equalivent free pins]
+2. Connect front UltraSonicSound Sensor to pin 51 (trigger) & pin 52 (echo) [or other equivalent free pins]
-3. Connect right-side UltraSonicSound Sensor to pin 5 (trigger) & pin 6 (echo) [or other equalivent free pins] (or plugin into pins marked "Sensor right" on *Hajken PCB*)
+3. Connect right-side UltraSonicSound Sensor to pin 5 (trigger) & pin 6 (echo) [or other equivalent free pins] (or plugin into pins marked "Sensor right" on *Hajken PCB*)
 4. Connect odometer to pin 3 (additional odometer: connect to pin 2) (or plugin into pins marked "Odometer right"/"Odometer left" on *Hajken PCB*)
 5. Connect Bluetooth module to (hardware) serial 3 (pin 15(RX) & 14(TX) - connect RX to TX, TX to RX)
 6. Connect GPS module to (hardware) serial 1 (pin 19(RX) & 18(TX) - connect RX to TX, TX to RX)